 What causes autism?

 Autism is a genetic condition.
 Parenting, diet or social circumstances do not cause autism.
 It would not be correct to blame one or the other parent for the child’s condition.
 Genetic changes often appear de novo in the child.
-Several genes (estimates range from 200-1000) interacting with each other and with the environment create disruption of growth and connectivity in the developing brain altering its structure and function.
+Several genes (estimates range from 200-1000) interacting with each other and with the environment create a disruption of growth and connectivity in the developing brain altering its structure and function.
 This alters the child’s patterns of attention, perception and learning, and compromises their ability to learn from the environment.
-Emerging altered behaviour patterns further restrict their social learning opportunities creating longer lasting impairments[iv].
-Further details about the genertic aspects can be viewed at Genetics of autism.
+Emerging altered behaviour patterns further restrict their social learning opportunities creating longer-lasting impairments[iv].
+Further details about the genetic aspects can be viewed here: Genetics of autism.

 How common is ASD?